- Tim Walton

 The Orange and Blue received a NCAA Tournament bid for the 13th time in school history and the 10th straight season, as the Gators picked up the No. 5 national seed, their fifth consecutive top-five seed, and hosted a NCAA Regional for the ninth time in program history, the eighth consecutive year.
 UF boasted two All-Americans in Moultrie and Hannah Rogers, while Kelsey Horton and Lauren Haeger were NFCA All-Southeast Region selections.
 Moultrie and Horton also reeled in 2012 Academic All-America nods.
 The Gators had three All-SEC selections: Horton, Moultrie and Rogers, and school-record tying four All-SEC Freshman honorees.
 Florida set or tied eight school records through the 2012 season as Moultrie put her mark on three alone, including career batting average (.385) and career stolen bases (83) and attempts (99).
 Moultrie, Florida’s lone senior, compiled the second-best senior class win percentage in the country, finishing her tenure 216-41 (.840) throughout her four years on campus.
 The 2012 Gators paced the league in ERA (1.44) and saves (8) and ranked second in the SEC in slugging percentage (.482), on-base percentage (.396), RBI (296), homers (68) and fielding percentage (.974).

 Florida finished 2011 as the No. 2 team in the country and the national runners up behind the success of a 56-13 (.811) overall record, led by the winningest class of seniors in school history.
 SEC Player of the Year Kelsey Bruder, Stephanie Brombacher, Megan Bush, Tiffany DeFelice and Aja Paculba put on a dominating four-year performance and concluded their careers boasting a 238-33 (.878) overall record and a 94-13 (.878) record in SEC play as UF tallied its fourth 50-win season in school history.
 UF paced the nation in Academic All-Americans, with four, and boasted a nation-leading six All-Americans and Louisville Slugger/NFCA All-Southeast Region selections, the most possible for a single institution, to accompany seven All-SEC honorees, including two SEC All-Defensive team members.
 The 2011 Gators jumped out of the gates with a 24-0 start, the best in school history, and worked their way to a fourth straight SEC Eastern Division title, the fifth in Gator history, compiling a 21-7 league mark.
-The Gators downed over 40 University of Florida single-season, game and career records en route to a fourth WCWS appearance in Oklahoma City, where Cheyenne Coyle, Brittany Schutte and Bruder earned WCWS All-Tournament Team honors next to WCWS Most Outstanding Player, Moultrie.
+The Gators downed over 40 University of Florida single-season, game and career records en route to a fourth WCWS appearance in Oklahoma City, where Cheyenne Coyle, Brittany Schutte and Bruder earned WCWS All-Tournament Team honors along with Moultrie, who was named the WCWS Most Outstanding Player.

 Statistically, Florida turned in a nation-leading performance in 2011, checking in at first in the country in home runs per game (1.8) and second in slugging percentage (.588).
 The Gators’ 124 homers ranks fourth all-time in NCAA history and their 508 runs check in at sixth in the NCAA record books.
 UF paced the SEC in wins (56), slugging percentage (.588), runs (508), hits (573), RBI (479), home runs (124) and walks (322).
 A freshman in 2011, Rogers ranked third in the NCAA in wins (36), second among freshmen, while Schutte turned in 22 homers to rank third in the NCAA.
 Bush, the UF and SEC career home runs leader (65), ranked fifth in the country with her 21 bombs in 2011 and first with nine sacrifice flies.